ponylang/ponylang-website/content/blog/last-week-in-pony-102923.md

 Starting next week, Office Hours will move from being every Friday to being every Monday.
 The new time will be at 4 PM Eastern.
 To keep up to date with Office Hours scheduling changes, be sure to [subscribe to the calendar](https://calendar.google.com/calendar/ical/4465e68ae24131ae00461a40893f2637a2c9ac510e311a44ff78680e2f183ce3%40group.calendar.google.com/public/basic.ics).

-Office Hours this week was a fun one even if Red and Sean were the only participants.
+Office Hours this week was a fun one, even if Red and Sean were the only participants.

-A little while back someone open an issue on the ponyc repo that boils down to "someone wrote code on the Internet that is slower than other code on the Internet".
+A little while back someone opened an issue on the ponyc repo that boils down to "someone wrote code on the Internet that is slower than other code on the Internet".
 In particular, years ago someone made a repository with "ring program" examples designed to benchmark different language against one another.
 Someone ran the Elixir and Pony examples on their machine and reports that the Elixir version was 4 times faster than the Pony one.

 The core team isn't much for entertaining such issues.
 They aren't actionable and aren't interesting.
 It is very easy to write slow code in any language if you don't know what you are doing.
 Red on the other hand was curious and took a look at the Pony code as an exercise of "how would I make this faster".